-An enterprise belonging to an established business group or a company is on a different footing compared to a stand-alone enterprise.
-The former could benefit from the parent/groupin terms of credibility, brand equity, managerial, business and financial support.
-Notching ratings of individual companies up or down is based on the assumption that a company's credit worthiness, apart from its own business and financial strengths and weaknesses is also dependent on the backing it enjoys with the group/parent/government.
+The rating based on analysis of above mentioned parameters is a standalone rating.
+However, it is commonly observed that an enterprise belonging to an established business group or a company is on a different footing compared to a stand-alone entity.
+The former could benefit from the parent/group in terms of credibility, brand equity, managerial, business and financial support.
+Notching the standalone ratings of individual companies up is based on the assumption that a company's credit worthiness, apart from its own business and financial strengths and weaknesses is also dependent on the backing it enjoys with the group/parent/government.